andrew/ultimate-awesome/README.md

 - [awesome-llmops](https://github.com/awesomelistsio/awesome-llmops) - A curated list of tools, frameworks, platforms, and resources for Large Language Model Operations (LLMOps).
 - [awesome-malware-analysis](https://github.com/awesomelistsio/awesome-malware-analysis) - A curated list of tools, resources, labs, and communities for analyzing, dissecting, and understanding malicious software.
 - [awesome-microblogging](https://github.com/awesomelistsio/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
+- [awesome-microsoft](https://github.com/awesomelistsio/awesome-microsoft) - A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.
 - [awesome-mlops](https://github.com/awesomelistsio/awesome-mlops) - A curated list of tools, frameworks, platforms, and resources for Machine Learning Operations (MLOps).
 - [awesome-nft-development](https://github.com/awesomelistsio/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
 - [awesome-openai](https://github.com/awesomelistsio/awesome-openai) - A curated list of OpenAI tools, APIs, research, SDKs, and community resources.